 selection of fresh, seasonal foods direct from area farmers, complete

-In 2013, we were able to offer an expanded, year-round Community Supported Agriculture (CSA) program in partnership with the now closed Grasshoppers Distribution that provided weekly
+In 2013, we were able to offer an expanded, year-round Community Supported Agriculture (CSA) program in partnership with the now closed Grasshoppers Distribution which provided weekly

 deliveries at the University Club parking lot on Thursdays 4-5pm.
 The all-local Root Cellar green grocer also sent its mobile market - The Root Mobile - to campus for walk-up purchases and special deliveries in coordination with the CSA deliveries.
 You did not have to be a weekly subscriber to place individual

 orders through Grasshoppers' highly flexible a la carte system